 Recipe FAQs:

-A chicken weighing about four and a half pounds will take about an hour to an hour and fifteen minutes at 425° F to cook perfectly.
+A roaster weighing about four and a half pounds will take about an hour to an hour and fifteen minutes at an oven temperature of 425ยฐF to cook perfectly.
 If your poultry is larger or smaller, it will take more or less time.
-However, it is essential to cook to the internal temperatures listed and not rely on the clock.
+It is essential to use an instant-read thermometer, cook to the internal temperatures listed, and not rely on the clock.

 A reliable digital instant-read meat thermometer is a must when cooking any meat and will guarantee it is perfectly cooked every time.